 The second section of the project is called "Object Permanence", which is a term that refers to the developmental stage when children understand that an object does not leave their proximity when their gaze is turned away from it.
 With this project I take objects that have been present in and witness to my life for varied lengths of time and give them away to strangers.
 A certificate of authenticity is included with the object commenting that only it (the object) will ever know the life it had which is a composition of the lives of different otherwise unconnected people.

 The third section is called "The Collection" and is comprised of objects that have questionable societal significance.
 As a critique of what we all typically consider to be valuable objects (autographs of certain famous people, materials that signify certain "historical" moments, objects related to law-making and governance) I have created a collection that follows those same guidelines but uses places or people that are less-recognized.

-This project, usually referred to as simply "The Objects Project", began in November 2012 and continues today.
+This project, usually referred to as simply "The Objects Project", took place between 2012 and 2015 .
 It began as an effort to better understand our relationship with objects as artists and in the general context of everyday life.